quauab/ExifReader/README.md

 Worked a previous project, the program needed the ability to read a jpeg's metadata.
 I uploaded to Github as reference or possible Java library for others.

 <h2>Notes</h2>
-The ExifReader class contains 6 overloaded search methods.
-3 will search a jpeg metadata base on the class' supplied TagInfo array and the other 3 will search base on the TagInfo array argument.
+The ExifReader class' search method will either read all available tags or read specific tags.